- AdventHealth

 Originally from Utah, Box and his wife Cheryl have lived in Calhoun for over 20 years.
 Their children, J.B., Mariel, Mary Beth, and John David, graduated from the Calhoun City School system.

 Since coming to Calhoun, Box has been actively involved in the Gordon County community.
-He has served on local boards for Georgia Bank & Trust, Georgia Northwestern Technical College, Gordon Hospital, and the Calhoun and Gordon County Chamber of Commerce.
+He has served on local boards for Georgia Bank and Trust, Georgia Northwestern Technical College, Gordon Hospital, and the Calhoun and Gordon County Chamber of Commerce.
 He has also volunteered as a physician at Healing Hands Clinic, a local clinic that provides free healthcare to low-income uninsured residents of Gordon County.

 "Calhoun has been a wonderful place to work, live, and raise our family," said Box.
 "I am very excited for this opportunity, but I am also sad to leave this community and hospital.
 Gordon Hospital has been my home for more than 20 years.
 However, I am fortunate enough to get the chance to continue to work with Gordon just on a broader level."